copperplate special interest group

 Since 2005 the group has been organised by Joy Daniels and now counts a membership of 150 people worldwide, incorporating all ranges of ability.
 They keep in touch with four newsletters per year, run an Envelope Exchange scheme as well as a mentoring scheme.
 All members are invited to contribute their work to the yearly calendar project.

-Please contact Joy on email@example.com for more information and to join the group.
+Please contact Katy on firstname.lastname@example.org for more information and to join the group.

 image courtesy of Jim Linwood